Receptive drill

 However, learning language does require lots of exposure and lots of repetition.
 The point of receptive drill is to supply exposure to many sentences which have the same or similar grammar but distinct meanings and to force the learner to think about the meaning.

-Probably the first receptive drill was Tim Johns's TWO STICKS, in which two lines labelled A and B appear along with a sentence of the pattern A is/is not longer/shorter than B or A and B are/are not the same length and the learner has to pick TRUE or FALSE.
-This was originally written for a Newbrain computer, but I have tried to recreate it in HTML and JavaScript.
+Probably one of the first receptive drills was Tim Johns's TWO STICKS, in which two lines labelled A and B appear along with a sentence of the pattern A is/is not longer/shorter than B or A and B are/are not the same length and the learner has to pick TRUE or FALSE.
+This was originally written for a Newbrain computer, but I have recreated it here in HTML and JavaScript.

 AGES is a further example.
 The learner's task is to read the ribboning text and decide if the sentence is true or false.
-I am still developing these, so will add new ones gradually.
+I am still developing similar activities, so will add new ones gradually.